B.A. (Man), LL.B. (Dal), B.C.L., M.Phil., D.Phil. (Oxon)

 Office: Allard Hall 449

 Dr. Graham J. Reynolds teaches and researches in the areas of copyright law, intellectual property law, property law, intellectual property and human rights, and technology and access to justice.
-A recipient of the Allard School of Law’s annual teaching award, the George Curtis Memorial Award for Teaching Excellence, Graham has completed graduate studies at the University of Oxford, where he studied on a Rhodes Scholarship, a Pierre Elliott Trudeau Scholarship, and a Social Sciences and Humanities Research Council of Canada Doctoral Award.
+Graham is a recipient of a UBC Killam Teaching Prize as well as the Allard School of Law’s annual teaching award, the George Curtis Memorial Award for Teaching Excellence.
+Graham completed his graduate studies at the University of Oxford, where he studied on a Rhodes Scholarship, a Pierre Elliott Trudeau Scholarship, and a Social Sciences and Humanities Research Council of Canada Doctoral Award.
 Among other research affiliations, Graham is currently a Research Fellow of the Oxford Intellectual Property Research Centre at the University of Oxford.
 He previously served as the judicial law clerk to the Honourable Chief Justice Finch of the British Columbia Court of Appeal.

 Intellectual Property Law